Skip to Content

 Protect Your Freedom and Military Career

 When your career, freedom, and future are on the line, you need an experienced law firm in your corner.
 The skilled and assertive attorneys at Military Justice Attorneys will zealously fight for you.
 We have defended service members facing investigation, discipline, and court-martial for the most serious offenses under the UCMJ and will ensure that every defense is aggressively pursued on your behalf.
-Contact us today for a free consultation.
+Contact us today for a consultation.

 Understanding Article 125, UCMJ – Kidnapping